microsoft/mu_plus/MsCorePkg/MuCryptoDxe/Readme.md

     IN UINTN                                      IterationCount
     IN UINTN                                      DigestSize
     IN UINTN                                      OutputSize
     OUT UINT8                                    *Output

 ## _MU_PKCS7_PROTOCOL
 ### Verify

-Verifies the validility of a PKCS#7 signed data as described in "PKCS #7: Cryptographic Message Syntax Standard".
+Verifies the validity of a PKCS#7 signed data as described in "PKCS #7: Cryptographic Message Syntax Standard".
 The input signed data could be wrapped in a ContentInfo structure.

 If P7Data, TrustedCert or InData is NULL, then return EFI_INVALID_PARAMETER.
 If P7Length, CertLength or DataLength overflow, then return EFI_INVALID_PARAMETER.